george24601/notes/arch/cache.md

 # Defend against stampede

+0. happens when cache server restarts or many cache entries expire at the same time, so all traffics hit DB

-1. Real db should have enought capacity in case of cache failure
+1. Real db should have enough capacity in case of cache failure

-2. HA cache, shareding, but additional cache on the caller side is very debatable
+2. HA cache, sharding, but additional cache on the caller side is very debatable

+3. stagger the cache time out,e.g., add a randomized slacks

 # competing renew problem

-1. in case we need only one renewl (e.g., leased tokens), just use cron job in the backend instead of front end
+1. in case we need only one renewl (e.g., leased tokens, or 1 thread per node), just use cron job in the backend instead of front end

 2. add a timestamp to token, so don't renew too frequently

+3. service layer will extend the renew period, and itself will renew, while others still think it is safe to use the cache

+# cache penetration

+1. look for a non-exist key for a long time -> a lot of traffic goes to DB too

+2. need to cache empty results

+3. For a key that does not exist for sure, use bloomfilter to filter